R. C. Sproul

-Robert Charles Sproul (Note: Sproul is typically referred to as R. C. Sproul, R. C. Sproul, Sr., or simply R. C.) (/sproʊl/ SPROHL; February 13, 1939 – December 14, 2017) was an American Reformed theologian, Christian apologist, and ordained pastor in the Presbyterian Church in America.
-He was the founder and chairman of Ligonier Ministries, (Note: Ligonier Ministries is named for the Ligonier Valley just outside Pittsburgh, where the ministry started as a study center for college and seminary students, having been inspired by L'Abri.) and could be heard daily on the Renewing Your Mind radio broadcast internationally.
+Robert Charles Sproul (Note: Sproul is typically referred to as R. C. Sproul, R. C. Sproul, Sr., or simply R. C.) (/sproʊl/ SPROHL; February 13, 1939 – December 14, 2017) was an American Reformed theologian, Christian apologist, and Presbyterian pastor.
+Being the founder and first chairman of Ligonier Ministries, (Note: Ligonier Ministries is named for the Ligonier Valley just outside Pittsburgh, where the ministry started as a study center for college and seminary students, having been inspired by L'Abri.)
+Sproul could be heard daily on the Renewing Your Mind radio broadcast internationally.

 Working as a staunch defender of Protestantism, Sproul saw emerging modern technologies as an opportunity to disseminate teaching on Reformed theology.
 Faced with an increase in ecumenical activity between evangelical and Catholic figures in the 1990s, (Note: This included friends close to Sproul, such as Chuck Colson and J. I. Packer, who co-signed the Evangelicals and Catholics Together document.)
 Sproul engaged in polemics to defend the evangelical doctrine of justification by faith alone.
 He has been described as "the greatest and most influential proponent of the recovery of Reformed theology in the last century."

 Education and personal life

-Sproul was born in Pittsburgh, Pennsylvania, as the second child of Robert Cecil Sproul, an accountant and a veteran of World War II and his wife, Mayre Ann Sproul (née Yardis).
+Sproul was born in Pittsburgh, Pennsylvania, as the second child of Robert Cecil Sproul, an accountant and future veteran of World War II, and his wife, Mayre Ann Sproul (née Yardis).
 Sproul was baptized as a boy at Mount Washington Methodist Church.
 His family later joined Pleasant Hills Community Church, a congregation of the United Presbyterian Church.
 He was an avid supporter of the Pittsburgh Steelers and Pittsburgh Pirates as a youth, and at the age of 15, he had to drop out from high school athletics in order to support his family.

 Having become a Christian in 1957, Sproul met with his childhood minister to share his conversion.
 During the meeting, the minister stated, "If you believe in the resurrection of Christ, you're a damn fool!" stunning Sproul, left wrestling with "feelings of betrayal."

 Proceeding with study, he obtained degrees from Westminster College, Pennsylvania (BA, 1961), Pittsburgh Theological Seminary (MDiv, 1964), the Vrije Universiteit Amsterdam (Drs., 1969), and Whitefield Theological Seminary (PhD, 2001).
 He taught at numerous colleges and seminaries, including Reformed Theological Seminary in Orlando and in Jackson, Mississippi, and Knox Theological Seminary in Ft.
 Lauderdale.

 One of Sproul's mentors was John H. Gerstner, being one of his professors at Pittsburgh-Xenia Theological Seminary.
 The two of them, along with Arthur Lindsley, another of Gerstner's students, co-authored the book Classical Apologetics in 1984.
 Sproul's ministry, Ligonier Ministries, made recordings of Gerstner teaching various courses on theology and the Bible.
 John M. Frame records that Gerstner was Sproul's "main intellectual influence."

 Sproul recalls encountering theological opposition inside a liberal environment (Note: With regard to theological liberalism, see the fundamentalist–modernist controversy.) during his early studies: